nischal08/RemindMe/README.md

 - These reminder are stored in hive database and showed on state change and on start up of application.
 - The color indication of today is dark indigo where as selected date color is light indigo color.
 - Also, Date which has reminders will show green dot at the bottom as reminder indication.
+- Finally, I have setup background fetch for showing reminder notification in app background when the reminder date nearby.

 ### Weather Screen